 If the dean concurs with the tenure initiating unit's petition, the dean shall in turn petition the provost for permission to conduct a seventh year review.
 If the provost approves the request, a new review will be conducted equivalent to the one that resulted in the nonrenewal of the appointment.
 The conduct of a seventh year review does not presume a positive outcome.
 In addition, should the new review result in a negative decision, the faculty member's last day of employment is that stated in the letter of nonrenewal issued following the original negative decision.

-A tenure-track faculty member may not request a seventh year review, appeal the denial of a seventh year review petition initiated by his or her tenure initiating unit, or appeal a negative decision following a seventh year review, since the faculty member has already been notified that tenure has been denied at the conclusion of the sixth year review.
+A tenure-track faculty member may not request a seventh year review, appeal the denial of a seventh year review petition initiated by their tenure initiating unit, or appeal a negative decision following a seventh year review, since the faculty member has already been notified that tenure has been denied at the conclusion of the sixth year review.